 - Reduced liability.
 Facilities that have water fountains, soda machines, suppressors and sprinkler systems all run the risk of any possible backflow getting into potable water or food.
 Businesses can ensure legal compliance by having a backflow test performed and documented.

 At Bieg Plumbing, we are able to perform any backflow testing that you may require.
-Restaurants, schools, businesses and homeowners in the greater St. Louis area have trusted us for nearly 60 years to ensure that their potable water is free from contaminants.
+Restaurants, schools, businesses and homeowners in the greater St. Louis area have trusted us for over 60 years to ensure that their potable water is free from contaminants.

 If it is time for your backflow preventer test, please, contact us at 314-487-4564 today.